African-American Civil War Memorial

-When the rebel states refused to rejoin the Union early in the American Civil War, President Abraham Lincoln issued the Emancipation Proclamation and created African-American regiments in the Union Army and Navy.
-A memorial in Washington, D. C. honors those units, which faced particular viciousness from the opposing army and discrimination from within their own.
+When the rebel states refused to rejoin the Union early in the American Civil War, President Abraham Lincoln issued the Emancipation Proclamation and created a number of regiments in the Union Army and Navy filled with Black soldiers.
+This memorial in Washington, D. C. honors those units, who faced particular viciousness from the opposing army and discrimination from within their own.

-More than 200,000 African-Americans filled the 175 regiments of the United States Colored Troops (USCT), comprising approximately one-tenth of the Union’s forces.
+More than 200,000 Black Americans filled the 175 regiments of the United States Colored Troops (USCT), comprising approximately one-tenth of the Union’s forces.
+It was largely through the persistence of the Black American community that Union policy on Black military service changed.
+Eventually, the 180,000 Black soldiers who served, including the 98,500 formerly enslaved men, provided a crucial service to the Union Army.
 Their names, and those of their white officers, are inscribed on the Wall of Honor at the African-American Civil War Memorial, the first memorial dedicated solely to those troops.

 The memorial was dedicated in 1998 and was soon joined by the African-American Civil War Museum across the street.
 At the museum, visitors can dress in period uniforms, look up their ancestors in the USCT or register as descendants, and study photographs and documents connected to the USCT.